haoharryfeng/testpage4/index.md

-I am is a tenure-track assistant professor in biostatistics at the [Department of Population &amp; Quantitative Health Sciences](http://epbiwww.case.edu/) at Case Western Reserve University School of Medicine and an associate member at [Case Comprehensive Cancer Center (CCCC)](https://case.edu/cancer/).
+I am is a tenure-track assistant professor in biostatistics at the [Department of Population &amp; Quantitative Health Sciences](http://epbiwww.case.edu/) at Case Western Reserve University School of Medicine and an associate member at [Case Comprehensive Cancer Center (Case CCC)](https://case.edu/cancer/).

 I obtained my Ph.D. degree (2019) in Biostatistics from [Emory University](https://www.sph.emory.edu/departments/bios/index.html) under the guidance of professor [Hao Wu](http://www.haowulab.org/).
 Before that, I received my MSPH degree (2013) in biostatistics from Emory University and my BS degree (2011)